-The Joint Lead Underwriters shall, at its discretion but with written notice to AboitizPower, determine the manner by which proposals for applications for purchase and issuances of the Fourth Tranche Bonds shall be solicited, with the primary sale of the Fourth Tranche Bonds to be effected only through the Joint Lead Underwriters.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners shall, at its discretion but with written notice to AboitizPower, determine the manner by which proposals for applications for purchase and issuances of the First Tranche Bonds shall be solicited, with the primary sale of the First Tranche Bonds to be effected only through the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners.

-The Joint Issue Managers and the Joint Lead Underwriters, in consultation with the Issuer, shall agree on the process for allocating the Fourth Tranche Bonds and the manner of accepting the Applications to Purchase (the "Allocation Plan").
-Consistent with bank procedures (if applicable) and the allocation plan, each of the Joint Lead Underwriters shall be responsible for determining who are Eligible Bondholders from the Applicants and for establishing the bona fide identity of each in accordance with AMLA, as well as its own internal policies and arrangements under acceptable standards and policies regarding "know-your-customer" and anti-money laundering.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners, with the consent of the Issuer, shall agree on the process for allocating the First Tranche Bonds and the manner of accepting the Applications to Purchase (the "Allocation Plan").
+Consistent with bank procedures (if applicable) and the Allocation Plan, each of the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners shall be responsible for determining who are Eligible Bondholders from the Applicants and for establishing the bona fide identity of each in accordance with AMLA, as well as its own internal policies and arrangements under acceptable standards and policies regarding "know-your-customer" and anti-money laundering.